typesense/typesense-website/docs-site/content/26.0/api/vector-search.md

 When using [auto-embedding](#option-b-auto-embedding-generation-within-typesense), you can set `query_by` to a list of both regular fields and auto-embedding fields, to do a hybrid search on multiple fields.

-Typesense will do a keyword search on all the regular fields, and a semantic search on the auto-embedding field and combine the results into a ranked set of results using Rank Fusion:
+Typesense will do a keyword search on all the regular fields, and a semantic search on the auto-embedding field and combine the results using Rank Fusion to arrive at a **fusion score** that is used to rank the hits.

 ```
 K = rank of document in keyword search